lottadot/jiratools/README.md

 [--password (string)]
 	the password to authenticate with

-[--issueid (string)]
-	the Jira Ticket Id/Key.
-This or an list of issueids is required.

 [--transitionname (string)]
 	the Jira Transition to apply ie 'QA Ready'

+[--issueids (string)]
+	comma delim'd issue list.
+Atleast one is required.

 [--comment (string)]
 	the comment to post to the issue.
 Optional.

-[--issueids (string)]
-	comma delim'd issue list.
-This or an issueid is required.
 ```

 ```